magmo/developer-handbook/debugging-solidity.md

 As a workaround, you can mark these functions as not pure.
 This will cause a compiler error in solidity 0.5.x, but we're still on 0.4.x, where it is just a compiler warning.

+An alternative method:

+>@andrewgordstewart you can't debug eth_call, but you can use truffle-contract to send calls as transactions, doing something like myContract.myViewFunction.sendTransaction(...args)

+>the other option, @andrewgordstewart, is to petition the Ethereum community to standardize a debug_traceCall JSON-RPC method. whatever's easier.

 ## References

 [Debugging your contracts | Truffle Suite](https://truffleframework.com/docs/getting_started/debugging)